saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

 **Wrapper**

-Section is the standard main container of any snippet.
+The standard main container of any snippet is `section`.
 Any section element can be edited like a block of content that you can move or duplicate.

 .. code-block:: xml